Yosshy-123/KAeRU-Log/.github/README.md

 ---

-KAeRU Log is a lightweight chat application built using Node.js.
+KAeRU Log is a lightweight chat application built with Node.js.
+This app **must be accessed via Cloudflare Workers**.
+The actual server runs on Render, Koyeb, or a similar hosting service, while Workers acts as a reverse proxy.

 ---